OotyOoty

 Supply chain compromise

-• Use cryptographically random, unguessable token values (not incremental IDs)
+• Cryptographically random, unguessable values (not incremental IDs)

-• Set appropriate expiry (24 hours is a reasonable default for session tokens)
+• Appropriate expiry (24 hours is a reasonable default)

-• Include a machine or client fingerprint binding if you want to prevent token sharing
+• Machine or client fingerprint binding if you want to prevent token sharing

-• Store tokens server-side in a database or Redis, not stateless JWT if you need revocation
+• Server-side storage in a database or Redis, not stateless JWT if you need revocation

-• Implement token refresh before expiry (don't require users to reauthenticate mid-session)
+• Token refresh before expiry so users don't need to reauthenticate mid-session

-On JWT: JWTs are stateless -- they can't be revoked without a blocklist.
-For MCP session tokens that need to be revocable (license cancellation, security incident), store sessions server-side and validate against the database.
-Ooty uses AES-256-GCM encrypted tokens with server-side validation specifically for this reason.
+On JWT specifically.
+JWTs are stateless, which means they can't be revoked without a blocklist.
+For MCP session tokens that need to be revocable (think: license cancellation, security incident), store sessions server-side and validate against the database.

 MCP tool parameters are user-controlled inputs.
-Treat them as untrusted data.
+Full stop.
+Treat them like you would treat form submissions on a public website.

 The attack surface depends on what your tools do with the parameters: